GrannyYetta/MarkdownSupportedNoteApp/README.md

 I started this project because I wanted to learn how does markdown works and how to include it in a React project.

+This is my first TypeScript project as such and used this opportunity to learn the implementation of types and generics.

 # React + TypeScript + Vite